Fujiwara no Hidesato

 Hidesato served under Emperor Suzaku, and fought alongside Taira no Sadamori in 940 in suppressing the revolt of Taira no Masakado.
 His prayer for victory before this battle is commemorated in the Kachiya Festival.
-Hidesato was then appointed Chinjufu-shōgun (Defender of the North) and Governor of Shimotsuke Province.
+Hidesato was then appointed Chinjufu shōgun (Defender of the North) and Governor of Shimotsuke Province.

-He was also nicknamed Tawara Tōda, and according to romance he destroyed a giant centipede in Ōmi Province that plagued the Dragon Palace.
+According to legend, he slew a giant centipede in Ōmi Province that plagued the Dragon Palace.
+He was also nicknamed Tawara Tōda.